dgc-rhul/frontier/README.md

 ant
 ```

+### 2.
-Next, start the master and workers using the following command line *from the directory* `seep-system/examples/acita_demo_2015/tmp`, i.e.
+Next, start the master using the following command line *from the directory* `seep-system/examples/acita_demo_2015/tmp`:
 ```
 cd tmp
 java -classpath "../lib/*" uk.ac.imperial.lsds.seep.Main Master `pwd`/../dist/acita_demo_2015.jar Base
 ```

 N.B.
-Note the command line is different to before since we are now specifying the classpath explicitly so that it picks up all the jars in lib.
+Note the command line is different to before since we are now specifying the classpath explicitly so that it picks up all the jars in `lib`.

+### 3.
+*Local Mode*
-To start the workers, N.B. again *from the directory* `seep-system/examples/acita_demo_2015/tmp`
+To start multiple workers on the same pi, i.e. in Local Mode, you need to start them with a different port *from the directory* `seep-system/examples/acita_demo_2015/tmp`
 ```
 cd tmp
 java -classpath "../lib/*" uk.ac.imperial.lsds.seep.Main  Worker 3501